chaschev/bear/README.md

 # Welcome the Bear!

 Bear is a lightweight deployment tool for Java.
-It's primary task are builds and remote deploys of anything to your hosts.
-At the moment Tomcat, Grails and Maven are supported.
+It's primary task are builds and deploys of applications to remote hosts.
 Bear first started as a Capistrano clone, but then grew into a different project.

 Bear is in it's early development stages now.
 Questions, concerns?
 Just drop me a line at chaschev@gmail.com.